scipy/scipy/doc/source/dev/contributor/pep8.rst

    Editor |rarr| Advanced Settings.
 This can help you fix PEP8 issues as you write your code.

--  Note, however, that SciPy's |flake8|_ configuration may not match that of your IDE exactly.
+-  Note, however, that SciPy's linting configuration may not match that of your IDE exactly.
 See below on how to run the official checks.